sujitpal/deeplearning-ai-examples/README.md

   * [Multilabel Document classification with Longformer (fine-tuning)](04_04_longformer_multilabel.ipynb).

 ---
-Before I did that, though, I realized that I needed to learn Pytorch basics first, so I picked up an elementary Pytorch book (don't remember which unfortunately, and tried out some of the exercises with toy datasets I found here and there.
+Before I did that, though, I realized that I needed to learn Pytorch basics first, so I picked up an elementary Pytorch book (don't remember which unfortunately, it could be the [Practical Deep Learning with Pytorch](https://www.udemy.com/course/practical-deep-learning-with-pytorch/) course on Udemy, and tried out some of the exercises with toy datasets I found here and there.

 * [Introduction to Pytorch notebook](x1_intro.ipynb).
 * [Pytorch Building Blocks](x2_building_blocks.ipynb).